The Ultimate Zanzibar Visitor’s Guide

 Memorial to the slaves held in the Stone Town Slave Market.

 Everyone who visits Stone Town in Zanzibar should stop by the old slave market to understand just how dark and sad this period of Zanzibar’s history was.
-For centuries, Zanzibar was the epicenter for the African Slave Market, and the remnants of that dark history can still be seen today.
+For centuries, Zanzibar was the epicenter of the African Slave Market, and the remnants of that dark history can still be seen today.

 There were three big slave markets on the island of Zanzibar at the time, but the most infamous and horrifying was the one in Stone Town.
-In the courtyard of the Anglican Cathedral and St. Monica’s Hostel on New Mkunazini Road, there are two slave chambers that are open to viewing by the public.
+In the courtyard of the Anglican Cathedral and St. Monica’s Hostel on New Mkunazini Road, two slave chambers are open to viewing by the public.

-There are also statues built in remembrance to this horrible piece of history that took place there.
+There are also statues built in remembrance of this horrible piece of history that took place there.
 To think, upwards of 70 slaves at a time were kept in these miserable chambers, only to be shipped off soon after and never see their homes again.
 What a sad and horrifying period of history this was.

 FOLLOW ME!